dethyLS/website/README.md

 # website

-a simple html. website with a small javascript project in it
+A simple html. website.

+This is just a test to try out how git and github work